sourmash-bio/sourmash/doc/api-example.md

 ```

-Now, suppose we have a MinHash signature limited to 1000 hashes:
+Now, suppose we make a MinHash signature limited to 1000 hashes:

 ```
 >>> larger = sourmash.MinHash(n=1000, ksize=31)